olliw42/mLRS-docu/docs/FRSKY_R9.md

 4. Select the FIRMWARE folder and scroll to and select the tx-R9M-f103c8-elrs-bl-v*.elrs file.
 Choose "Flash external ELRS".

-### Flash R9 receivers with ELRS bootloader ###
+### Flash R9 Receivers with ELRS Bootloader ###

-#### Flash the ELRS bootloader ####
+#### Flash the ELRS Bootloader ####

 Wiring the receiver to the JR Bay on the back of your radio and flashing the ELRS bootloader is documented [here](https://www.expresslrs.org/quick-start/receivers/r9/).
-The procedure is similar to flashing the R9M as described above in the First time bootloader install section.
+The procedure is similar to flashing the R9M module as described above in the bootloader install section.
 Use the appropriate .frk file indicated in the ELRS instructions for the receiver you are flashing.
 Flashing the ELRS bootloader from the .frk file only needs to be done once.

-#### Flash/Update the mLRS firmware ####
+#### Flash/Update the mLRS Firmware ####

-After flashing the ELRS bootloader, you can connect the serial port as described in the link above and use the ELRS UARTupload.py script to flash/update mLRS with latest mLRS firmware .elrs file.
-There are, of course, separate .elrs image files for each receiver:
+After flashing the ELRS bootloader, you can connect the receiver's serial port as described in the link above and use the ELRS UARTupload.py script to flash/update with latest mLRS firmware .elrs file.
+There are, of course, separate .elrs image files for each receiver.

 Note: Python3 is a prerequisite to use the ELRS UARTUpload.py script.

 1. Download the latest mLRS firmware or build with MLRS\_FEATURE\_ELRS\_BOOTLOADER defined.

 2. Download or git clone the [ExpressLRS](https://github.com/ExpressLRS/ExpressLRS) repository.
-Since you only need the src/python folder, if you have subversion installed, you could use the svn github interface to get just what you need.
+If you have subversion installed: Since you only need the src/python folder, you could use the svn github interface to get just what you need.
 From the command line type something like this: "svn export https://github.com/ExpressLRS/ExpressLRS/trunk/src/python"

-3. Connect a TTL USB serial adapter to your computer and install a driver if it's not recognized.
+3. Connect a USB-TTL serial adapter to your computer and install a driver if it is not recognized.
-- Note: If you're having trouble flashing or don't have a TTL USB serial adapter, you should be able to use your flight controller instead - see step 8.
+- Note: If you are having trouble flashing or don't have a USB-TTL serial adapter, you should be able to use your flight controller instead - see step 8.

-4. Wire the serial adapter to your receiver as instructed [here](https://www.expresslrs.org/quick-start/receivers/r9/#wiring-up-your-receiver).
+4. Wire the USB-TTL serial adapter to your receiver as instructed [here](https://www.expresslrs.org/quick-start/receivers/r9/#wiring-up-your-receiver).
 But, don't connect the VCC wire yet.

 5. Use the command window to run the UARTupload.py script like: "python UARTupload.py image\_file\_path" where image\_file\_path is the path to the appropriate .elrs file you obtained in step 1.

-6. When the python script reports "attempting to reboot into bootloader", power up the receiver by connecting the VCC wire to the 5 volt output of your serial adapter or a 5 volt power supply.
+6. When the python script reports "attempting to reboot into bootloader", power up the receiver by connecting the VCC wire to the 5 Volt output of your USB-TTL serial adapter or a 5 Volt power supply.
 You should see the script report sync and begin the firmware download.
 If it fails, try again, the timing can be a bit tight.
 The first time you flash the .elrs file, you may not need to delay connecting the VCC wire.
 If you have trouble getting the timing correct, you can hold down the button when powering up the receiver to enter the ELRS bootloader.
-To confirm that you're in the bootloader you should see the red and green LEDs blink alternately on the receiver.
+To confirm that you are in the bootloader you should see the red and green LEDs blink alternately on the receiver.

-7. When the UARTupload.py script reports the flash was successful, you can leave the receiver powered by the serial adapter and try to establish a connection from your TX.
-The LED will switch from rapid red to 1Hz green on both the RX and TX when the connection is established.
+7. When the UARTupload.py script reports the flash was successful, you can leave the receiver powered by the USB-TTL serial adapter and try to establish a connection from your Tx module.
+The LED will switch from rapid red to 1 Hz green on both the receiver and Tx module when the connection is established.

-8. After you have connected the receiver serial port to your flight controller and installed it in your build, you can use Ardupilot's [serial passthrough](https://ardupilot.org/copter/docs/common-serial-passthrough.html) feature for future mLRS firmware updates without uninstalling the receiver from your build.
-The baud rate for the FC serial port used should be configured for 420,000 in Ardupilot.
+8. After you have connected the receiver serial port to your flight controller and installed it in your build, you can use ArduPilot's [serial passthrough](https://ardupilot.org/copter/docs/common-serial-passthrough.html) feature for future mLRS firmware updates without uninstalling the receiver from your build.
+The baud rate for the FC serial port used should be configured for 420,000 in ArduPilot.
 The receiver should be powered up (battery connected) after the UARTupload.py script reports "attempting to reboot into bootloader" as in step 6.
 This is most easily accomplished by wiring the receiver to a regulated power output on your flight controller or ESC which is active only when the battery is connected, but not powered when the flight controller is connected to USB without the battery.
-If this can't easily be arranged, you will have to hold down the receiver button when connecting the flight controller USB port.
+If this cannot easily be arranged, you will have to hold down the receiver button when connecting the flight controller USB port.

 ### Flash/Update via ST-Link ###

-Note: Flashing any Frsky R9 board with the ST-Link is a non-reversible operation, i.e., it is not possible to revert back to the original Frsky firmware.
+Note: Flashing any Frsky R9 board with ST-Link is a non-reversible operation, i.e., it is not possible to revert back to the original Frsky firmware.
 It is possible to switch to ExpressLRS however.

 The ST-Link connection is made as follows:
 - R9M module: https://www.expresslrs.org/quick-start/transmitters/frsky-r9modules/#via-stlink